TatuLund/vaadin-create23/docs/Storefront.PRD.md

    Steps:

-   1. **Select books & quantities**
+  1. **Select products & quantities**
     - Shows orderable products via backend `ProductDataService.getOrderableProducts()`.
     - UI is a multi-select grid:
         - Select one or more products.
         - Quantity input is shown for selected rows.
         - Footer shows total price and total quantity.